stagedtrees/stagedtrees/cran-comments.md

   `unexpected end of input: uni_idx(list(A = c(,,), B = c(,,))` in man/uni_idx.Rd
 * removed `\dontrun{}` statements
-* Remove some examples to keep examples time low
+* Changed some examples to keep examples time low
 * Change `Url` fields to `URL` in DESCRIPTION
 * Remove `Authors` field in DESCRIPTION since `Authors@R` is present
 * Fix issue when suggested package `clue` is not available